 - ¾ cup mini chocolate chips

 - Preheat oven to 350ºF.
 Generously coat a 8 ½ by 4 ½-inch loaf pan with cooking spray.

-- Whisk whole-wheat flour, all-purpose flour, baking powder, baking soda, cinnamon, nutmeg and salt in a medium bowl.
+- Whisk whole-wheat flour, all-purpose flour, (or gluten-free all-purpose flour) baking powder, cinnamon, baking soda and salt in a medium bowl.
 Whisk eggs, oil, honey and vanilla in a large bowl.
 Stir zucchini into the wet mixture with a silicone spatula.
 Add the dry ingredients into the wet ingredients and stir with the silicone spatula until moistened.
 Add chocolate chips and stir until just combined.

 - Spread the batter out into the prepared loaf pan.
 Bake until the bread has risen and the center springs back when lightly touched, 50 to 54 minutes.
-Let cool in the pan 15 minutes.
-Turn out of pan and let cool completely on a wire rack before slicing.
+Let cool in the pan on a wire rack.
+Run a knife along the edges, then turn out of pan.

 - Serving Size: 1 slice